Deborah Cavendish, Duchess of Devonshire: Selected interviews

+In August 1982, the Duchess of Devonshire appeared alongside her husband on the BBC Radio programme Desert Island Discs.

-Cavendish was interviewed on her experience of sitting for a portrait for painter Lucian Freud in the BBC series Imagine in 2004.
+She was interviewed on her experience of sitting for a portrait for painter Lucian Freud in the BBC series Imagine in 2004.

 In an interview with John Preston of The Daily Telegraph, published in September 2007, she recounted having tea with Adolf Hitler during a visit to Munich in June 1937, when she was visiting Germany with her mother and her sister Unity.
 Unity was the only one of the three who spoke German and, therefore the one who carried on the entire conversation with Hitler.
 Shortly before ending the interview, Preston asked her to choose with whom she would have preferred to have tea: American singer Elvis Presley or Hitler.
 Looking at the interviewer with astonishment, she answered: "Well, Elvis of course!
 What an extraordinary question."

 In 2010, the BBC journalist Kirsty Wark interviewed the Duchess for Newsnight.
 In it, the Duchess talked about life in the 1930s and 1940s, Hitler, the Chatsworth estate, and the marginalisation of the upper classes.
 She was also interviewed on 23 December by Charlie Rose for PBS.

 On 10 November 2010, she was interviewed as part of "The Artists, Poets, and Writers Lecture Series" sponsored by the Frick Collection, an interview which focused on her memoir and her published correspondence with Patrick Leigh Fermor.